 reviewing progress and taking actions to make needed changes to the EMS (Act).

-NASA at Stennis Space Center currently has an Environmental Management Plan that delineates objectives, targets, and goals for seven programs.
-These programs are Energy Consumption, Water Consumption, Sustainable Facilities, Remediation, Hazardous Waste, Solid Waste and Air.
+NASA at Stennis Space Center currently has an Environmental Management Plan that delineates objectives, targets, and goals for six programs.
+These programs are Energy Consumption, Water Consumption, Sustainable Facilities, Remediation, Hazardous Waste, and Solid Waste.